 The XX6 has a resolution of 6.0m pixels, whilst the XX9 has a resolution of 9.0m pixels.
 Both of them are 16 bit cameras.
 They both offer very flexible binning options leading to extremely fast capture times and feature a fully motor driven sample stage which optimises the distance between camera and sample each time resulting in maximum resolution and sensitivity.

 Both come with LED gantry rack and epi white LED lighting, optional UV or blue transilluminator and visible light converter..
 It is simple and cost effective to fit epi UV, blue, green, red or IR lighting either at time of purchase or later.
+The new HI-LED G:BOX range has an advanced lighting gantry for your red, green, blue, IR fluorescence imaging applications.
 Both systems are fully motor driven with lens, a 7 position filter wheel, lighting, sample stage and exposure time, all controlled, regulated and optimised through the powerful GeneSys acquisition software.

 The XX6 and XX9 have enough resolution to cope with even the smallest 2D gels.
 Also some microscope slides can be imaged in great detail with these flexible systems.
 For DIGE samples an edge illumination unit can be fitted to give the best results.